MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview.md

 ## Updates

 Office for Mac is updated approximately once a month.
 These updates include, as needed, security updates and non-security updates, such as updates that provide stability or performance improvements for Office.
 For those users with a Microsoft 365 (or Office 365) plan, these updates can also include new or improved features.
-For more information, visit [Deploy updates for Office for Mac](deploy-updates-for-office-for-mac.md).
+For more information, refer to [Deploy updates for Office for Mac](deploy-updates-for-office-for-mac.md).

 ## Features